Crime opportunity theory

-Key concepts

-Routine activities
+Key concepts: Routine Activities, Rational choice and Situational crime prevention

 Daily activities create the convergence in time and space of the three elements necessary for a crime to occur: motivated offenders, suitable targets, and the absence of capable guardians.
 The theory argues that available opportunities are an important component in the crime calculus.
 Choices in lifestyle on the part of potential victims may create or curtail crime opportunities for the motivated offender.

-Rational choice

 The rational choice perspective tries to understand crime from the perspective of the offender.
 It is directly concerned with the thinking processes of offenders, how they evaluate criminal opportunities, why they decide to do one thing rather than another, and why they choose to obtain their ends by criminal and not legal means.
 This perspective has helped to explain why displacement does not always occur and has helped develop different ways to reduce opportunities for crime.

-Situational crime prevention through environmental design

 According to criminologist C. Ray Jeffery, crime results partly from the opportunities presented by a physical environment, therefore, it is possible to alter the physical environment so that crime is less likely to occur.
 He argues that sociologists overstated the social causes of crime and neglected both biological and environmental determinants.

 Situational crime prevention introduces discrete managerial and environmental changes to reduce the opportunity for crimes to occur.
 It is focused on the settings for crime and seeks to predict the occurrence of crime.
 It suggests that much offending can appropriately be viewed not simply as the product of deep social, economic, and psychological causes but also as the result of deliberate choices by individuals.
 Therefore, by making criminal action less attractive to offenders, criminal behavior can be curved.